A fascination with the mountains is still fairly new for me. It’s something that has slowly developed during the last few years.

 In the past I was always drawn to beaches and the ocean.
 I love the warmth of tropical climates, swimming in the sea and diving through the waves.
 I love the sand between my toes and the feeling of relaxation that comes with the sound of waves rolling onto the shore.
 I love looking out at the horizon and wondering what is on the other side.

 This summer, it’s the Tirol region in Austria.
 Tirol is nestled in the Alps and is a nature playground for hikers and climbers.
 Hikes range from easy to difficult and vary between a couple of hours in length to several days.
 With so many options it can be difficult to choose but there is one gem that has become a new addition to the wish list.

-I’m older, wiser and educated on the importance of planning and research.
-The summer will start with smaller hikes in the Wilder Kaiser, a stunning mountain range in the Eastern Alps.
-The plan is to get a feel for the mountains, the terrain and work up to bigger, longer trips.
+I’m older, wiser (hopefully) and educated on the importance of planning and research.
+This summer will start with smaller hikes in the Wilder Kaiser, a stunning mountain range in the Eastern Alps.
+The plan is to get a feel for the mountains and the terrain before working up to bigger, longer trips.

 Facts and figures from tyrol.com